 The GBGS lighting is a par can illumination device with a minimum of seven LED lights.
 I like the way this light appears along the ground.
 But, if you use several of these lamps, they fit well in the rain.

 It also has a relatively low price level.
-Which makes it an ideal option for newcomers to find for their first lighting rig, the price range on Amazon is between $27 – $39.
+This makes it an ideal option for newcomers to find their first lighting rig, the price range on Amazon is between $27 – $39.

 Personally, I like the size of this light because it’s only seven square inches deep and 4.4 inches deep.
 So it can be easily stored and make it easy to fly to your show.